 Vendors must not employ child labor and should take the necessary preventive measures to ensure that they do not employ anyone under the applicable legal minimum age of employment.
 Such measures include age verification systems, training for managers, and communicating with sub- vendors and suppliers on child labor issues.

-Piedmont expects vendors to respect workers’ rights to freedom of association by meeting or exceeding the relevant requirements of local law.
+Piedmont expects vendors to respect workers’ rights to freedom of association, including their right to form, join or not join, labor unions, without fear of reprisal, intimidation, or harassment, by meeting or exceeding the relevant requirements of local law.

 Workers should be treated with respect and dignity at all times.
 Piedmont requires vendors to comply with all applicable laws regarding discrimination in hiring and employment practices.
 Piedmont expects vendors to maintain a workplace free of discrimination, harassment, victimization, and any other form of inappropriate behavior or abuse on any grounds including but not limited to age, disability, ethnic or social origin, gender, gender identity, nationality, race, sexual orientation, marital status, parental status, pregnancy, political convictions, religious beliefs, union affiliation, or veteran status.

 Piedmont believes that diversity is a social and economic imperative and looks to vendors to share this commitment in their operations and within their supply chain.
 Vendors are expected to take proactive steps to provide a full spectrum of businesses – based on the ownership structure (for example, women owned, locally owned), scale (for example, small or medium enterprise) or nature of the enterprise (for example, social enterprise) – with the opportunity to compete on a fair and equal basis for business.